 Self-publishing with Kazoo gives your book a fast route to market.
 You retain all your rights and get the highest possible payment (royalty) per book, as there are no publisher overheads.
-By choosing Kazoo you ensure that your book will be produced to the highest possible industry standards and that it will compete with books published by traditional publishers.
-It will be produced by experts with over 50 years’ industry experience.
+By choosing Kazoo you ensure that your book will be produced to the highest industry standards and that it will compete with books published by traditional publishers.
+It will be produced by experts with more than 50 years’ industry experience.

-Please note that Kazoo use several third parties for printing, shipping etc. and delays incurred by these suppliers are out of our control.
+Please note that Kazoo uses several third parties for printing, shipping etc. and delays incurred by these suppliers are out of our control.
 However, all our suppliers have been chosen for their professionalism and reliability, and delays are rare.

-The ISBN (International Standard Book Number) is an identifying number that is assigned to each edition of a book.
+The ISBN (international standard book number) is an identifying number that is assigned to each edition of a book.
 It is used by bookshops, libraries and online stockists to catalogue and identify your book.
 Your book will be assigned four ISBNs: one for the paperback/hardback, one for the print-on-demand edition, one for the Kindle edition and one for the ePub edition.

 Pricing is completely up to you.
 We can give you guidance on industry norms and you should research the price of competing books in your category.